Medical Devices

 - Products specifically intended for the cleaning, disinfection or sterilisation of devices

-Based on the intended use and the medical claims, it needs to be determined whether the classification rules are applicable to the device.
-If the product is defined as a medical device, it will be classified, which then determines what conformity assessment procedure needs to be followed.
-To then start the procedure of obtaining CE marking for medical devices, you need to compile a technical file and implement a Quality Management System (QMS).
-Furthermore, when applicable, it is required to a involve a Notified Body (NoBo) for certification.
+Based on the intended use, it needs to be determined which classification rules are applicable to the device.
+If the product is defined as a medical device, the risk classification determines which conformity assessment procedure needs to be followed.
+The conformity assessment procedure involves the Technical Dossier and the implementation of a Quality Management System (QMS).
+Furthermore, where applicable, it is required to a involve a Notified Body in the conformity assessment.
+Upon a successful assessment, you will receive a CE certificate.

-Classifying your product is an essential part of the CE certification for medical devices.
-As indicated, based on the intended use and medical claims, it is determined whether the classification rules apply to your device.
-If the product is recognised as a medical device, it is classified, after which the appropriate conformity assessment procedure is identified.
-Because of the transition from MDD to MDR, it is also possible that your device currently falls within a different class than it might have previously.
+Defining the risk classification of your device is an essential part of the CE marking procedure for medical devices.
+As indicated, based on the intended use, it is determined which classification rules apply to your device, and hence, in which risk class the device falls.
+The conformity assessment procedure is subject to the risk classification.
+Due to the changes in the risk classification rules, it is possible that under the Regulations, your device falls in a different risk class than under the Directives.
 The following table provides an overview of all classes.

 Classification of devices